 Anti-corruption and anti- bribery 15.
-Lack of anti-corruption and anti-bribery policies Share of investments in entitles without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 16.
-Cases of insufficient action taken to address breaches of standards of anti-corruption and anti-bribery sery Share of investments in investee companies with identified insufficiencies in actions taken to address breaches in procedures and standards of anti-corruption and anti-bribery.
-Numbers of convictions and amount of fines for violations of anti-corruption and anti-bribery laws by investee companies.
-17. Number of convictions and amount of fines for violation of anti-corruption and anti-bribery laws Indicators applicable to investments in sovereign s and supranationals Social 18.
+Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 16.
+Cases of insufficient action taken to address breaches of standards of anti-corruption and anti-bribery tion and anti-bribery Share of investments in investee companies with identified insufficiencies in actions taken to address breaches in procedures and standards of anti-corruption and anti-bribery 17.
+Number of convictions and amount of fines for violation of anti-corruption and anti-bribery laws Indicators applicable to investments in sovereigns and supranationals Social 18.
 Average income inequality score The distribution of income and economic inequality among the participants in a particular economy including a quantitative indicator explained in the explanation column 19.
 Average freedom of expression score Measuring the extent to which political and civil society organisations can operate freely including a quantitative indicator explained in the explanation column Human rights 20.
 Average human rights performance Measure of the average human right performance of investee countries using a quantitative indicator explained in the explanation column Governance 21.
 Average corruption score Measure of the perceived level of public sector corruption using a quantitative indicator explained in the explanation column 22.
 Non-cooperative tax jurisdictions Investments in jurisdictions on the EU list of non-cooperative jurisdictions for tax purposes 23.
 Average political stability score Measure of the likelihood that the current regime will be overthrown by the use of force using a quantitative indicator explained in the explanation column 24.
 Average rule of law score Measure of the level of corruption, lack of fundamental rights, and the deficiencies in civil and criminal justice using a quantitative indicator explained in the explanation column